jsperoni/SWEN261-WeBoughtAZoo/docs/DesignDoc.md

 Law of Demeter

   The law of Demeter or the principle of least knowledge is an important design guideline for developing software.
 The guidelines outline how the different units of the software should interact with each other.
+It is part of the GRASP design principles which are designed to standardize the use of object oriented programming.
+Law of Demeter in specific deals with the range that a class can talk too and make sure that it is not reaching too far.

   Each unit should only know what it absolutely needs to function Limiting the knowledge each unit knows about others it allows for a more secure backend.